-Many great thinkers throughout human history have asserted that less than 15% of people are truly “self-actualized.”
+Many great thinkers throughout human history have asserted that less than 15% of people are truly “self-actualised.”
 That means that only a fraction of us are making the most of our potential and our mental capacities.
 This wonderful guest post provided by my friend, Dane Findley an international relocation specialist who – together with his partner David – help people buy and sell luxury lifestyle properties in warm-weather climates.
-Many of Dane’s clients are Europeans who want to add a Southern Californian or Hawaiian home to their real estate portfolio.
-In his free time, Dane enjoys writing health articles and he curates instantDane.tv – an online community for creative types over 50 who want to improve their daily quality of life.
-Dane holds a masters degree in counselling depth psychology.
+In his free time, Dane enjoys writing health articles for an online community for creative types over 50 who want to improve their daily quality of life.
+Dane also holds a masters degree in counselling depth psychology and runs Over Fifty and Fit.

 Over the years, psychology has revealed to us that people can only acknowledge the harsher realities about themselves in small, gradual doses.
 As a result, we construct defences to keep too much reality from rushing in at us all at one time.
 This is healthy and normal.

 None of us is instantly perfect.
-Gradual realizations are a part of the human experience.
-Click To Tweet
+Gradual realisations are a part of the human experience.

 The 7 Positive Mental Health Signals